 The Affordable Care is a new healthcare reform in the US which increases the quality, availability, and affordability of private and public health insurance to 44 million uninsured civilians.
 In civilian terms, it is Medicare for All (proposed by Clinton Administration).

-Key elements includes in Affordable Care Act (ACA)
+Key Elements Included in the Affordable Care Act (ACA)

-- Forbids insurance companies from plummeting civilian coverage, if they get sick or make an honest mistake on your application.
+- Forbids insurance companies from plummeting civilian coverage if Americans make an honest mistake on their application or get sick.

-- Allows young adults to stay on their parents’ plans until 26 years of age.
+- Allows young adults to stay on their parents’ plans until they are 26 years of age.

 - According to a report by Health Care for America Now, America’s five biggest for-profit health insurance companies ended 2009 with a combined profit of $12.2 billion.

 - The top executives at the five largest for-profit health insurance companies in the United States combined to bring in nearly $200 million in total compensation for 2009.
 (Source)

 The bottom line remains unchanged that ACA aids to restructure the healthcare system by giving more Americans access to reasonable health insurance while helping decrease of healthcare spending in the U.S.